TedTimbrell/TedTimbrell.github.io/_posts/2025-01-09-trying-and-failing-to-interpret-embeddings.md

 ## Background
 My inspiration for this comes from [_Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings_](https://arxiv.org/pdf/1607.06520).
 Except in this case, I'm using sentence embeddings rather than word embeddings.
-If I want to embed smells, I'll need to be able to input "the smell of red wine."
+If I want to embed smells, I'll need to be able to input something like, "the smell of red wine."

 ```python
 from openai import OpenAI